wlei6277/wsl-nft-ts/README.md

 If you're interested in this project, run the app, open a new command prompt terminal and:

-# in a new terminal
+# How to run this repo

 # compile your contracts